THE KINCADE FIRE LAWSUIT AGAINST PG&E

 - Most of Sonoma County and part of Lake County were ordered to evacuate

 - The Kincade Fire was the largest of the 2019 fire season in California

 - Four people were injured during the fire

 FREQUENTLY ASKED QUESTIONS ABOUT THE KINCADE FIRE LAWSUIT

 What types of damages are you entitled to pursue?
 You can pursue any real damages, including wrongful death, loss of property, loss of business, personal injury, and other legal damages.
-Speak to an attorney from the Singleton Law Firm to find out about your case.
+Speak to a fire attorney from the Singleton Law Firm to find out about your case.